-- (7) An inquiry into any matter shall be completed within ninety days from the date of commencement of the inquiry. - (8) On completing an inquiry the Commission shall make a written determination of its findings and may, on the basis of those findings, issue an appropriate order to the parties concerned in the matter and give a copy of it to the Minister and any other party considered by the Commission to have an interest in the matter. - (9) Any person aggrieved by any order or determination of the Commission made in terms of section fifty-two A or this section may, within twenty-eight days after being notified of that order or determination, appeal to the Administrative Court.
+- (8) On completing an inquiry the Commission shall make a written determination of its findings and may, on the basis of those findings, issue an appropriate order to the parties concerned in the matter and give a copy of it to the Minister and any other party considered by the Commission to have an interest in the matter. - (9) Any person aggrieved by any order or determination of the Commission made in terms of section fifty-two A or fifty-two B may, within twenty-eight days after being notified of that order or determination, appeal to the Administrative Court.